Mechiabasti: Area overview

 Alipurduar district is covered by two maps.
 It is an extensive area in the eastern end of the Dooars in West Bengal.
 It is undulating country, largely forested, with numerous rivers flowing down from the outer ranges of the Himalayas in Bhutan.
-It is a predominantly rural area with 79.38% of the population living in the rural areas.
-The district has 1 municipal town and 20 census towns and that means that 20.62% of the population lives in the urban areas.
+It is a predominantly rural area with 79.38% in rural areas.
+The district has 1 municipal town and 20 census towns.
 The scheduled castes and scheduled tribes, taken together, form more than half the population in all the six community development blocks in the district.
 There is a high concentration of tribal people (scheduled tribes) in the three northern blocks of the district.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 As per the 2011 Census of India, Mechiabasti had a total population of 9,592.
 There were 4,898 (51%) males and 4,694 (49%) females.
 There were 1,315 persons in the age range of 0 to 6 years.
 The total number of literate people in Mechiabasti was 5,407 (65.33% of the population over 6 years).